Cerenaut/agi/README.md

-*note: the framework is currently in poc phase, not all modules described below are implemented.
-So far implemented are Agent, Coordinator and Documentation.
-These are operational as described, with one call working as an example.*
+*Note: The framework is currently in proof of concept phase.
+Not all the modules described below are implemented, which is indicated in the text.
+The functionality described is implemented.*

 # Artificial General Intelligence Experimental Framework